What is Neurofeedback?

 If you are experiencing cognitive “fogginess,” forgetfulness, forgetting common words, taking longer to complete familiar tasks, frequently misplacing items, and asking the same questions repeatedly, these are common symptoms of dementia or memory loss.
 Recent studies have shown that neurofeedback can be an exceptionally good therapy for improving symptoms of memory loss.

-Problems with memory are often associated with an improper balance of slower (Delta & Theta) and faster (Beta) brain waves).
+Problems with memory are often associated with an improper balance of slower (Delta & Theta) and faster (Beta) brainwaves.
 Through a series of neurofeedback sessions, a client would help restore their memory by training the brain to more efficiently manage the production and distribution of brain electrical activity.

-Problems with memory are often associated with an improper balance of slower (Delta & Theta) and faster (Beta) brain waves).
+Problems with memory are often associated with an improper balance of slower (Delta & Theta) and faster (Beta) brainwaves.
 Through a series of neurofeedback sessions, a client would help restore their memory by training the brain to more efficiently manage the production and distribution of brain electrical activity.

-How does neurofeedback help memory loss?
+How does neurofeedback help with memory loss?

-Some people find the headgear, wires, and computer related machinery of a neurofeedback session uncomfortable and daunting, in fact, the process is rather simple and completely safe.
+Some people find the headgear, wires, and computer-related machinery of a neurofeedback session uncomfortable and daunting; in fact, the process is rather simple and completely safe.

 To begin using neurofeedback, a client will complete a baseline assessment.
-Patients will rest their eyes closed for 5 minutes and then keep their eyes open for five minutes while staring at a single point on a wall while wearing a device that measures their brain activity.
+Patients will rest their eyes closed for 5 minutes and then keep their eyes open for five minutes while staring at a single point on a wall, while wearing a device that measures their brain activity.
 Patients will wear a cloth or rubber tubing 'hat' with up to 19 sensors that monitors their brain's activity.
 This baseline assessment provides the patient and clinician with a brain map that visually represents the patients current brain wave activity as compared to normative data based on age, gender, and handedness.

 To begin using neurofeedback, a client will complete a baseline assessment.
-Patients will rest their eyes closed for 5 minutes and then keep their eyes open for five minutes while staring at a single point on a wall while wearing a device that measures their brain activity.
+Patients will rest their eyes closed for 5 minutes and then keep their eyes open for five minutes while staring at a single point on a wall, while wearing a device that measures their brain activity.
 Patients will wear a cloth or rubber tubing 'hat' with up to 19 sensors that monitors their brain's activity.
 This baseline assessment provides the patient and clinician with a brain map that visually represents the patients current brain wave activity as compared to normative data based on age, gender, and handedness.

 Brain Map

-During a Neurofeedback training session, a patient sits comfortably in front of a video or computer screen with a number of sensors on their head and ears to detect brain wave activity, which is then monitored by the clinician.
-This brain activity is then displayed either as a bar or other graphic that allows the person to see if they are improving their functioning .
-Note: Quietmind uses a method to control the brightness and sound volume of the computer itself so that users can watch/listen to whatever they want as a source of feedback.
-Ultimately, the client’s goal is to control the images or other activity on the screen by altering their brain wave activity.
+Ultimately, the client’s goal is to control images or other activity on the screen by altering their brainwave activity.
 The observation of how their brain can control the audio-visual feedback helps the brain learn how to modify its functioning, there’s no ‘trick’ or ‘gimmick’ involved, just the repeated rewarding of desired behavior. .
-Neurofeedback is so effective because it gets the brain to unlearn and learn more efficient neural connections that result in optimal brain functioning.
+Neurofeedback is so effective because it helps the brain unlearn and relearn more efficient neural connections that result in optimal brain functioning.

-During a Neurofeedback training session, a patient sits comfortably in front of a video or computer screen with a number of sensors on their head and ears to detect brain wave activity, which is then monitored by the clinician.
-This brain activity is then displayed either as a bar or other graphic that allows the person to see if they are improving their functioning .
-Note: Quietmind uses a method to control the brightness and sound volume of the computer itself so that users can watch/listen to whatever they want as a source of feedback.
-Ultimately, the client’s goal is to control the images or other activity on the screen by altering their brain wave activity.
+Ultimately, the client’s goal is to control images or other activity on the screen by altering their brainwave activity.
 The observation of how their brain can control the audio-visual feedback helps the brain learn how to modify its functioning, there’s no ‘trick’ or ‘gimmick’ involved, just the repeated rewarding of desired behavior. .
-Neurofeedback is so effective because it gets the brain to unlearn and learn more efficient neural connections that result in optimal brain functioning.
+Neurofeedback is so effective because it helps the brain unlearn and relearn more efficient neural connections that result in optimal brain functioning.

 How can you start using Neurofeedback?

-Contact Quietmind Foundation at 610-940-0488 or email [email protected]
+Contact Quietmind Associates at 267-481-3987 or email [email protected]

 How can you start using Neurofeedback?

-Contact Quietmind Foundation at 610-940-0488 or email [email protected]
+Contact Quietmind Associates at 267-481-3987 or email [email protected]